Australian army special forces fitness assessment

-The physical standards for SFET and selection define the objective baseline and competitive benchmarks candidates must meet to be eligible firstly to attend and then to pass selection.
+The physical standards for SfAP and selection define the objective baseline and competitive benchmarks candidates must meet to be eligible firstly to attend and then to pass selection.

 Passing these barriers does not guarantee a spot on selection or passing selection criteria.